posix4e/russ5/README.md

 # Create a test suite zip file from your XCUITest files
 npm run browserstack-create-testsuite

+# Create a test suite without including a runner (if you're having issues)
+npm run browserstack-create-testsuite-no-runner

 # Upload a test suite to BrowserStack
 npm run browserstack-upload-testsuite